 Director of Development & Engagement

 Sarah read about L’Arche seven years ago, and her heart has been hooked ever since!
 Sarah lived in a L’Arche home for five years in Washington, DC before returning to her Midwestern homeland to join L’Arche Chicago in 2016.
 As the Director of Development & Engagement, Sarah loves sharing the stories of L’Arche and inviting others into relationship with the community.
-In order to better understand the nonprofit field, Sarah has been pursuing a Masters of Nonprofit Administration from the University of Notre Dame, and will graduate in May.
+In order to better understand the nonprofit field, Sarah pursued a Masters of Nonprofit Administration from the University of Notre Dame, and graduated in May.
 Sarah is drawn to L’Arche’s mission of creating a world that reveals and honors all people’s gifts, and is never happier than when she is bringing people together in celebration!

 Sarah Lineberry, M.S.W., QIDP

 Sarah attended the University of North Carolina at Chapel Hill for her bachelor’s and master’s degrees (go Tar Heels!), earning her Master of Social Work in 2016.
 As a part of her graduate work, Sarah completed a Certificate in Non-Profit Management and was a trainee in the Leadership and Education in Neurodevelopmental and Related Disabilities (LEND) Fellowship.
 Prior to graduate school, Sarah spent a year as a live-in assistant with L’Arche Edinburgh, in Scotland.
 Sarah has always been attracted to the unique way that L’Arche challenges traditional divisions by inviting people of diverse backgrounds, cultures, and abilities to live together in community.
 Sarah finds the relationships she has built with people through L’Arche to be incredibly rewarding and fulfilling and hopes that L’Arche Chicago can continue to thrive and grow as an example of alternative models of care for people with disabilities.